ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 ## Storing Comments

 Most markup languages provide the possibility of adding comments.
-Elektra can store those comments in its meta-data as well.
+Elektra can store those comments in its metadata as well.
 This can be achieved by setting the meta Keys `comment/#` for the respective configuration Key.
 Also the `hosts` plugin stores the comments of the file in the respective Elektra configuration Key: